British Union of Fascists: Decline and legacy

 The BUF became more antisemitic over 1934–35 owing to the growing influence of Nazi sympathisers within the party, such as William Joyce and John Beckett, which provoked the resignation of members such as Robert Forgan.
 This antisemitic emphasis and these high-profile resignations resulted in a significant decline in membership, dropping to below 8,000 by the end of 1935, and, ultimately, Mosley shifted the party's focus back to mainstream politics.
-There were frequent and continuous violent clashes between BUF party members and anti-fascist protesters, most famously at the Battle of Cable Street in October 1936, when organised anti-fascists prevented the BUF from marching through Cable Street.
+There were frequent and continuous violent clashes between BUF party members and anti-fascist protesters organised by member of the Independent Labour Party, Communist Party and the Trade Union Movement, including supporters of these groups within the Jewish Community; most famously at the Battle of Cable Street in October 1936, when organised anti-fascists prevented the BUF from marching through Cable Street.
 However, the party later staged other marches through the East End without incident, albeit not on Cable Street itself.

 BUF support for Edward VIII and the peace campaign to prevent a second World War saw membership and public support rise once more.
 The government was sufficiently concerned by the party's growing prominence to pass the Public Order Act 1936, which banned political uniforms and required police consent for political marches.

 In 1937, William Joyce and other Nazi sympathisers split from the party to form the National Socialist League, which quickly folded, with most of its members interned.
 Mosley later denounced Joyce as a traitor and condemned him for his extreme antisemitism.
 The historian Stephen Dorril revealed in his book Blackshirts that secret envoys from the Nazis had donated about £50,000 to the BUF.

 By 1939, total BUF membership had declined to just 20,000, and an active membership of only 5,800, more than half of which was in Greater London.
 After March 1938, when the Czechoslovak Crisis brought Britain and Nazi Germany close to war, the BUF profited by re-orientating to a primarily anti-war campaign, something bolstered in 1939 by the German annexation of Bohemia and Britain's guarantee of Poland.
 The campaign was steeped in antisemitism, with Mosley blaming rising tensions as well as the British-Polish pact on 'Jewish finance'.
-At the peak of this campaign, Mosley was able to address an audience 11,000 strong at Exhibition Hall, Earls Court, on the 16th of July.
+At the peak of this campaign, Mosley was able to address an audience 11,000 strong at Exhibition Hall, Earls Court, on 16 July.

-The BUF's anti-war campaign did not cease after the outbreak of war between Britain and Germany, so, on 23 May 1940, Mosley and some 740 other party members were interned under Defence Regulation 18B.
+The BUF's anti-war campaign did not cease after the outbreak of war between Britain and Germany, so, on 23 May 1940, Mosley and some 740other party members were interned under Defence Regulation 18B.
 The BUF then called on its followers to resist invasion, but it was declared unlawful on 10 July 1940 and ceased its activities.

 After the war, Mosley made several unsuccessful attempts to return to political life, one such being through the Union Movement, but he had no successes.